-3 Benefits of Using Dried Onion & Garlic
+3 Benefits to Using Dried Onion & Garlic

 Garlic and onions are some of the most universal ingredients in the world.
 Their distinct flavor is used in almost every cuisine and can be found in practically every restaurant and home around the world.
 Although most people think of these Alliums in their fresh state, they’re also just as impactful dried.